MarginaliaSearch/www.marginalia.nu/content/log/A_111_phrase_matching/index.md

 The data can be better behaved by calculating the difference between each position, to get a list of smaller numbers.
 The statistical distribution is still fairly diverse, but since words tend to either be common and appear in many sentences, or cluster up in a few sentences of a document, you get a lot of very small values when you look at the relative difference in position.

-Plotting the difference between position values, we see the number of large values has drastically been reduced.
+Plotting the difference between position values, we see the number of small values has drastically been increased.
 There is still a tail of larger values, but it tapers off much faster.

 <figure>
 <a href="pos-delta.png"><img src="pos-delta.png" title="plot of relative distance between adjacent positions in a sample of positions lists"></a>